ndm736/ME433.Kitchen/recipes/CheesyPanPizza.md

 - 1 Tablespoon (13g) of olive oil for the dough
 - 1 1/2 Tablespoon (18g) of olive oil for the pan

-## Instructions
+### Instructions

-### 24 - 72 Hours Before You Want Your Pizza:
+#### 24 - 72 Hours Before You Want Your Pizza:
 1. Weigh/Measure the Flour into a large mixing bowl
     I highly reccomend using a baking scale rather than a measuring cup.
-2. Add Salt, Yeast, Water, and 1T of the olive oil
+2. Add Salt, Yeast, Water, and 1T of the olive oil to the flour in the mixing bowl
 3. Stir everything untill it is a sticky/shaggy ball of dough and cover the bowl
-4. After _Five Minutes_: Fold The Dough by reaching under it and pulling the bottom of the dough to the top.
+4. After *Five Minutes*: Fold The Dough by reaching under it and pulling the bottom of the dough to the top.
 Do 4 Folds, covering roughly all four 'sides'.
-5. Repeat This Three More Times: Wait Five Minutes, Four Folds, Wait Five Minutes, For More Folds, Ect.
+5. Repeat This Three More Times: Wait Five Minutes, Four Folds, Wait Five Minutes, Four More Folds, Ect.
-6. Let it Rest, Undisturbered, Covered  for _40 Minutes_ at room temperature.
+6. Let it Rest, Undisturbered, Covered  for *40 Minutes* at room temperature.
-7. Put The Bowl in the Fridge
+7. Put The Bowl in the Fridge To Rise and Chill

-### 3 Hours Before You Want Your Pizza:
+#### 3 Hours Before You Want Your Pizza:
 1. Pour 1 1/2 T of olive oil into a cast iron (or other oven safe) pan
 2. Transfer the Dough to the pan and coat both sides in the olive oil.
-Use your nuckles to spread the dough to the edge of the pan.
+Use your fingers to spread the dough to the edge of the pan and create divots.
-3. Cover and Let it Rise for _2 Hours_
+3. Cover and Let it Rise for *2 Hours*
-#### When it's done rising:
+##### When it is  done rising:
 4. Turn on the Oven to 450F
 5. Add your topings.
 6. Put the Pizza on the Bottom Rack of Your oven for 18-20 Minutes.
 7. Enjoy :)
+    Cutting the Pizza is usually easiest with a pair of kitchen scissors

 [back to index](../)